 Worsening HIV infection

-In patients with HIV infection, certain syndromes are common and may require different considerations (see table Common Manifestations of HIV Infection by Organ System Common Manifestations of HIV Infection by Organ System Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more ).
-Some patients present with cancers (eg, Kaposi sarcoma, B-cell lymphomas) that occur more frequently, are unusually severe, or have unique features in patients with HIV infection (see Cancers Common in HIV-Infected Patients Cancers Common in HIV-Infected Patients AIDS-defining cancers in HIV-infected patients are Kaposi sarcoma Lymphoma, Burkitt (or equivalent term) Lymphoma, immunoblastic (or equivalent term) Lymphoma, primary, of central nervous system read more ).
+In patients with HIV infection, certain syndromes are common and may require different considerations (see table ).
+Some patients present with cancers (eg, Kaposi sarcoma, B-cell lymphomas) that occur more frequently, are unusually severe, or have unique features in patients with HIV infection (see Cancers Common in HIV-Infected Patients Cancers Common in Patients with HIV Infection AIDS-defining cancers in patients infected with HIV are Kaposi sarcoma Lymphoma, Burkitt (or equivalent term) Lymphoma, immunoblastic (or equivalent term) Lymphoma, primary, of central nervous system read more ).
 In other patients, neurologic dysfunction may occur.

 Evaluation may detect infections that do not typically occur in the general population, such as